 A program cost summary file - This file summarizes program outlay across all six leave types and the total, as well as 95% confidence interval bounds for each outlay estimate.

-A graph that plots program costs and confidence intervals – This graph plots data in the program cost summary, and is the same graph shown in the Summary tab in the result window.
+A data file of ACS persons with key variables from the Administrative Budget Financing (ABF) module output.

+An ABF summary file including key population level estimates from the ABF module output.